 But what made Aalto's work unique was the use of light.

 He designed a church without windows, but just skylights on the roof.
-Natural reflected light from North hits the white walls and paints different shapes with contrast.
+Natural reflected light from the North hits the white walls and paints different shapes with contrast.

 Riola's church looks like extreme and mature development of Aalto's previous works at Otaniemi Conference Hall and Wolfsburg church.